 Vinaigrette

 Vinaigrette is a French Dressing for salads made mainly of Extra Virgin Olive Oil, Vinegar and some herbs.
 You can make it easily by mixing its ingredients in a bottle or even in a bowl.
-I have shared some tips as to how to make a good Vinaigrette.
+I have shared some tips as to how to make good Vinaigrette.
 Go through it too.

 Tips For Making Good Vinaigrette